My list of things to do after installing Debian on the PC

 Introduction

 I like the fact that Debian does not do a lot of customizations over the upstream packages by default but this also means extra work for you for setting up things after installing Debian on the PC.
 The upside is that you get to customize things exactly the way you like it.
-It definitely helps to have a list to start with and this post lists some of the customizations I make after installing a fresh copy of Debian.
+It definitely helps to have a list to start with and this post lists down some of the customizations I make after installing a fresh copy of Debian.

 Table of Contents